Holographic complexity of hyperbolic black holes: Complexity growth from CA conjecture

 Same as before, only when $\alpha^2\geq1/3$ will the surface term contribute,

 The joint term is

 For the two horizons case, there are two joint contributions located at $r_m^1$ and $r_m^2$.
-Similarly, the future joint $r_m^1$ will be replaced by the location of singularity $b$.
-The counterterm $S_{\text{ct}}$ is the same to the neutral case \eqref{eq:ct}.
-So far, we have all the ingredients to evaluate the full action of the WDW patch within the late time limit.
-Begin with two horizons case,
+For the one horizon case, the future joint $r_m^1$ will be replaced by the location of singularity $b$.
+The counterterm $S_{\text{ct}}$ is the same as the neutral case \eqref{eq:ct}.
+So far, we have all the ingredients to evaluate the full action of the WDW patch.